rubiruchi/ns3_support/README.md

 Modified code of ns3/src/ofswitch13/example is in the file ofswitch13-modify.cc

-Screenshot of result is also given.
+generated log is also provided.

+SUMO folder contains files for generating vehicles for simulation in network simulator 3.